vicanso/pingap/docs/acme_chart.md

   new_acme_order --> get_authorizations;

-  get_authorizations -- load all authorization and save to files --> set_challenges;
+  get_authorizations -- load all authorization and save tokens to files --> set_challenges;

   set_challenges -- wait for ready --> order_fresh;